rmzelle/writing/docs/primer.rst

 XML Basics
 ~~~~~~~~~~

-For those new to XML (or HTML), this section gives a short overview of what you need to know about XML in order to edit CSL styles and locale files.
+For those new to XML, this section gives a short overview of what you need to know about XML in order to read and edit CSL styles and locale files.
 For more background, just check one of the many XML tutorials online.

-Let's take a look at the following CSL style:
+Let's take a look at the following dependent CSL style:

 .. sourcecode:: xml